-- ii.
+- i.
+By signing this plan, I am indicating agreement with the bulleted statements listed here unless crossed through.
+I understand that I can cross through any statement with which I disagree. - ii.
 My care manager helped me know what services are available. - iii.
 I was informed of a range of providers in my community qualified to provides the service(s) included in my plan and freely chose the provider who will be providing the services/supports. - iv.
 The plan includes the services/supports I need. - v.
 I participated in the development of this plan. - vi.
-I understand that my care manager will be coordinating my care with the [Tailored Plan/PIHP] network providers listed in this plan. - d.
-Submit the Care Plan/ISP for service authorization to Tailored Plan/PIHP for each service; and - e.
+I understand that my care manager will be coordinating my care with the [Tailored Plan / LME/MCO] network providers listed in this plan. - d.
+Submit the Care Plan/ISP for service authorization to Tailored Plan / LME/MCO for each service; and - e.
 Ensure that delivery of 1915(i) services begins within 45 days of Care Plan/ISP approval. - 4.
 Monitor Care Plan/ISP implementation and resolve or escalate issues as needed: - Monitor at least quarterly to ensure that any restrictive interventions (including protective devices used for behavioral support) are written into the Care Plan/ISP and the Positive Behavior Support Plan; - b.
 Monitor for HCBS compliance; and - c.
-Notify Tailored Plan/PIHP of updates to eligibility and/or need for 1915(i) services.
+Notify Tailored Plan / LME/MCO of updates to eligibility and/or need for 1915(i) services.

-APPENDIX 4: Additional Standard Terms and Conditions for Tailored Plan/PIHPs Contracts with AMH+ Practices or CMAs to Provide Tailored Care Management to Members in Foster Care, Adoption Assistance, and Former Foster Youth
+APPENDIX 4: Additional Standard Terms and Conditions for Tailored Plan / LME/MCOs Contracts with AMH+ Practices or CMAs to Provide Tailored Care Management to Members in Foster Care, Adoption Assistance, and Former Foster Youth

-In the event a member in foster care, adoption assistance, or former foster youth enrolled in a PIHP is served by an AMH+ practice and/or CMA, the AMH+ practice or CMA must ensure Tailored Care Management includes the following requirements:
+In the event a member in foster care, adoption assistance, or former foster youth enrolled in a LME/MCO is served by an AMH+ practice and/or CMA, the AMH+ practice or CMA must ensure Tailored Care Management includes the following requirements: